w3c/wai-curricula/content/designer/navigation.md

 * define clear and consistent visual and non-visual indication of state changes for menu items
 * define mechanisms to identify blocks of repeated content
 * cooperate with developers to define and implement mechanisms that bypass blocks of repeated content
-* define mechanisms to help users to locate specific web pages within sets of web pages, for example by providing breadcrumb trails, site maps, and descriptive page titles
+* define mechanisms to help users to locate specific web pages within websites, for example by providing breadcrumb trails, site maps, and descriptive page titles
 * assess the use of navigation mechanisms depending on user needs
 * identify related requirements for developers to implement:
   * interactions for navigational mechanisms, including keyboard, mouse, touch, and voice